Coac/tf-detection-example/README.md

     --num_eval_steps=100
 ```

-You can follow the training using tensorboard
+You can follow the training using Tensorboard
 ```
 tensorboard --logdir=finetuned_model
 ```